aabouie/Capstone_2/README.md

 ## Acknowledgments
-I greatly appreciate Galvanize instructors, Juliana Duncan and Dan Rupp, for their valuable comments during this project.
+I greatly appreciate Galvanize instructors, Juliana Duncan and Dan Rupp and Kiara, for their valuable comments during this project.
 I would also like to thank Wing Lau for her insight throughout this project.